pixel

 Flatrock:

-This is to make kid's boards versatile and forgiving, basically the board will allow you to do anything but will not be aggressive nor will it be challenging to the ride.
+This is to make kids’ boards versatile and forgiving.
+The board will allow you to do anything but will not be aggressive nor will it be challenging to the ride.
 It's truly a profile meant to make snowboarding easy to learn.

 Profiles